Redefining Meditation: How to be Present

 meditation chinese medicine

-And maybe next time instead of the circus, choose the theater--or perhaps the forest.
+And maybe next time as a substitute for the circus, choose the theater--or perhaps the forest.
 Your thoughts have the power to transform the landscape of your mind, and therefore your entire life.
 Your thoughts are not inherently “bad.”
 The goal is not to stop thinking altogether (however, those meditative moments can and likely will present themselves with a certain indescribable bliss).
 The journey is about learning to hear your thoughts with the ear of an unbiased and unaffected observer.

-The journey is about changing the lens, or the headphones in this case, through which you perceive your life.
+The journey is mainly about modifying the lens or the headphones in this case, through which you visualize your life.
 It is about learning how to exist in that YOU.

 Meditation is about cultivating your perception.
 The more skilled we become at listening and seeing, the more we will feel seen and heard.
-The easier it will be to recognize truth from fiction; the voice of the true self from that of the wounded self.
-As the listener, we can choose which voice gets the most airtime.
+The easier it will be to embrace truth from fiction; the voice of the real self from that of the injured self.
+As the listener, we have the authority to choose which voice gets the most airtime.
 As the seer, we can choose to see the inexplicable beauty and perfection of ourselves and everything that is.

 Hannah Fries is a California-based licensed acupuncturist and herbalist (L.Ac.), as well as an Integrative Body Psychotherapy allied professional.
 She seeks to discover & alchemize the psycho-emotional and spiritual roots of disease and disorder in the physical body to free her clients from the obstacles that interfere with their innate healing capacity.
 Find out more about Hannah and her work on her website at https://www.friespirit.com or on Instagram @friespirit